Falsifying Discriminant Validity of Predictive Algorithms: Conclusion

 \section{Conclusion}

 We propose a falsification framework for predictive algorithms that addresses the fundamental question whether the algorithm predicts intended quantities better than impermissible ones.
 Drawing on the well-established practice of falsification in other fields, our framework provides a principled statistical test for discriminant validity---the requirement that an algorithm not capture constructs it is not intended to measure.
 We emphasize that our falsification approach should be one component of a broader evaluation strategy.
 Passing our test does not imply that an algorithm is fair, appropriate, or ready for deployment.
 Rather, our framework provides a necessary but not sufficient check on algorithmic validity.
+Our method accommodates setting where we only have proxies for the intended but unobservable outcome, making it applicable to settings where the desired construct---such as health need, future job performance, or criminal behavior---is inherently difficult to define or impossible to measure directly.
+In such settings, the test can still provide evidence about whether a model's predictive signal is more aligned with permissible proxies than with impermissible ones, even though it cannot verify alignment with the unobservable construct itself.
 When an algorithm fails our test, the appropriate response is not to adjust model parameters but to return to problem formulation and scrutinize design choices, data limitations, and the suitability of the task for prediction.
-As predictive algorithms are increasingly deployed in high-stakes domains, the need for rigorous pre-deployment evaluation grows ever more urgent.
-We hope that our falsification framework contributes to a broader shift toward validity-centered evaluation practices that anticipate problems before they cause harm.